write(2) System Calls Manual write(2)

 write - write to a file descriptor

-#include <unistd.h> ssize_t write(int fd, const void *buf, size_t count);
+#include <unistd.h> ssize_t write(int fd, const void buf[.count], size_t count);

 EAGAIN The file descriptor fd refers to a file other than a socket and has been marked nonblocking (O_NONBLOCK), and the write would block.
 See open(2) for further details on the O_NONBLOCK flag.
 EAGAIN or EWOULDBLOCK The file descriptor fd refers to a socket and has been marked nonblocking (O_NONBLOCK), and the write would block.
 POSIX.1-2001 allows either error to be returned for this case, and does not require these constants to have the same value, so a portable application should check for both possibilities.
 EBADF fd is not a valid file descriptor or is not open for writing.
 EDESTADDRREQ fd refers to a datagram socket for which a peer address has not been set using connect(2).
 EDQUOT The user's quota of disk blocks on the filesystem containing the file referred to by fd has been exhausted.
 EFAULT buf is outside your accessible address space.
 EFBIG An attempt was made to write a file that exceeds the implementation-defined maximum file size or the process's file size limit, or to write at a position past the maximum allowed offset.
 EINTR The call was interrupted by a signal before any data was written; see signal(7).
-EINVAL fd is attached to an object which is unsuitable for writing; or the file was opened with the O_DIRECT flag, and either the address specified in buf, the value specified in count, or the current file offset is not suitably aligned.
+EINVAL fd is attached to an object which is unsuitable for writing; or the file was opened with the O_DIRECT flag, and either the address specified in buf, the value specified in count, or the file offset is not suitably aligned.
 EIO A low-level I/O error occurred while modifying the inode.
+This error may relate to the write-back of data written by an earlier write(), which may have been issued to a different file descriptor on the same file.
+Since Linux 4.13, errors from write-back come with a promise that they may be reported by subsequent. write() requests, and will be reported by a subsequent fsync(2) (whether or not they were also reported by write()).
+An alternate cause of EIO on networked filesystems is when an advisory lock had been taken out on the file descriptor and this lock has been lost.
+See the Lost locks section of fcntl(2) for further details.
 ENOSPC The device containing the file referred to by fd has no room for the data.
 EPERM The operation was prevented by a file seal; see fcntl(2).
 EPIPE fd is connected to a pipe or socket whose reading end is closed.
 When this happens the writing process will also receive a SIGPIPE signal.
 (Thus, the write return value is seen only if the program catches, blocks or ignores this signal.)
 Other errors may occur, depending on the object connected to fd.

 SVr4, 4.3BSD, POSIX.1-2001.
 Under SVr4 a write may be interrupted and return EINTR at any point, not just before any data is written.

 According to POSIX.1-2008/SUSv4 Section XSI 2.9.7 ("Thread Interactions with Regular File Operations"): All of the following functions shall be atomic with respect to each other in the effects specified in POSIX.1-2008 when they operate on regular files or symbolic links: ...
 Among the APIs subsequently listed are write() and writev(2).
 And among the effects that should be atomic across threads (and processes) are updates of the file offset.
-However, on Linux before version 3.14, this was not the case: if two processes that share an open file description (see open(2)) perform a write() (or writev(2)) at the same time, then the I/O operations were not atomic with respect updating the file offset, with the result that the blocks of data output by the two processes might (incorrectly) overlap.
+However, before Linux 3.14, this was not the case: if two processes that share an open file description (see open(2)) perform a write() (or writev(2)) at the same time, then the I/O operations were not atomic with respect to updating the file offset, with the result that the blocks of data output by the two processes might (incorrectly) overlap.
 This problem was fixed in Linux 3.14.

 close(2), fcntl(2), fsync(2), ioctl(2), lseek(2), open(2), pwrite(2), read(2), select(2), writev(2), fwrite(3) Linux man-pages 6.04 2023-04-03 write(2)